benpolinsky/GHSanity/README.md

 ## Added features to expose in settings

-- prioritize repos
+- prioritize repos needs work
-- Label